 This is one of the reasons that just 1% of operations involving implants use patient-specific ones, and these are normally reserved for the most complex cases.
 But every patient that needs an implant deserves one that is tailor-made for them.
 The challenge is producing them rapidly and at an affordable price.

-To do that medtech companies need a way of rapidly and cost-effectively segmenting 2D DICOM data sets to create 3D electronic printable files.
+To do that, medtech companies need a way of rapidly and cost-effectively segmenting 2D DICOM data sets to create 3D electronic printable files.
 The solution is automated segmentation.

-Axial 3D’s segmentation-as-a-service™
+Axial 3D’s Segmentation-as-a-Service™

 Axial 3D is the first company in the world to create a service that enables hospitals or medtech companies to upload 2D scans to an application that, using proprietary anatomical algorithms, instantly segments images and creates 3D printable files.
 These can be produced and delivered within a few hours, meaning the service can be used for even the most time-critical emergency cases.
 Axial 3D can process thousands of datasets simultaneously, which means that we can confidently meet the anticipated surge in demand from medtech companies over the next few years.

 Axial 3D has the largest labelled MRI and CT scan database for 3D printing in the world, curated with proprietary machine learning.
-Our 3D print files are more accurate than manually created ones and are quality assured by our expert Medical Visualisation Engineers.
+Our 3D print files are more accurate than manually created ones and are quality assured by our expert Medical Visualization Engineers.